parkeraddison/dvorak-viz/README.md

 The efficiency comparison is most useful for normal sentences, and the visualization is most effective for text that is up to a few sentences in length.

-Here are a few examples that you can use (or to give you inspiration):
+Here are a few examples that you can type in (or use for inspiration):

 > You know what, yesterday I was just minding my own business, walking down the street, when an incredible humming bird whizzed past my shoulder.
 Viridian wings a blur, with an unbelievably vibrant blue underbelly -- it made me appreciate the moment.